 Have you ever been to a movie theater and not had a snack or drink?

-The food and drink you have at your backyard movie night adds a massive element to the evening.
-Whether you decide to theme the food on offer, or get a popcorn machine in, it will add a great level of authenticity and fun to the evening.
+The food and drink you have at your backyard movie night add a massive element to the evening.
+Whether you decide to theme the food on offer or get a popcorn machine in, it will add a great level of authenticity and fun to the evening.

-Above all, you don’t want hungry or thirsty guests do you?
+Above all, you don’t want hungry or thirsty guests to do you?

-You can take a look at my recommended food and snack ideas for an outdoor movie night, which even includes vegan options which is an increasingly popular demand.
+You can take a look at my recommended food and snack ideas for an outdoor movie night, which even includes vegan options which are an increasingly popular demand.